 Ryan directed the BCC from 2010 until 2017.
 Under his leadership the Chorale advanced its reputation for choral excellence.
 One stellar accomplishment out of many was the recent presentation of Gretchaninoff’s entire Passion Week, a stunning and extended a cappella work rarely heard outside of Russia.

-In the fall of 2017, Ryan accepted the position of Head of Choral Activities at Dordt College in Sioux Center, Iowa.
+In the fall of 2017, Ryan accepted the position of Director of Choral Activities at Dordt College in Sioux Center, Iowa.
 The BCC appreciates his years of devoted and expert leadership and looks forward to a joint concert in Bellingham with the Dordt College Choir when, hopefully, they come here on tour in a few years. .

 A versatile musician with many areas of expertise, Tim Fitzpatrick has pursued a career that is supported by outstanding academic achievements and diverse musical endeavors.
 He received his Bachelor of Arts degree in piano from Western Washington University in 1982.
 His areas of focus included piano, harpsichord, choral music and acco